Todd Kincannon: Public statements on Ebola

+Via Twitter

+2013

-A number of media outlets detailed a range of inflammatory messages he posted to his Twitter account in 2013, which include mocking Florida shooting victim Trayvon Martin and saying that transgender people should be placed in a concentration-style camp.
+A number of media outlets detailed a range of inflammatory messages he posted to his Twitter account in 2013, which include mocking Florida shooting victim Trayvon Martin and saying that transgender people should be placed in a concentration camp.
 He also posted to his Twitter account that it was "a shame" that Michael Prysner, an Iraq War veteran turned anti-war organizer, "didn't come home in a body bag."
 His Twitter account was suspended in late 2013.